nanos-world/docs/versioned_docs/version-latest/core-concepts/server-manual/game-panels.md

 ## AMP Installation

-Installation and use of this panel is one of the easiest.
+Information about this panel can be read at [the cubecoders website](https://cubecoders.com/AMP)

 ### Requirements